bitfocus/companion-module-obs-studio/README.md

 ### Unreleased

-- Improved
+- Fix
-  - Update scene_preview variable and Scene in Preview feedback when switching into Studio Mode
+  - Properly update scene_preview variable and Scene in Preview feedback when switching into Studio Mode
+  - Properly update scene_preview and scene_active variables when switching Scene Collections

 ### v3.4.0